BalerionQatar/NLP-Patent/README.md

 npm start
 ```
 # The web application should be up and running!
-# Now just upload the two google patent pdfs you wish to compare
+# Now just upload the two google patent PDFs you wish to compare